Last updated on October 31st, 2017. Posted in Web Design For Business.

 And that’s all there is to using FireFTP to manage the files on your web server!

-I hope you enjoyed this look at using FTP and connecting to your web server using FireFTP.
+I hope you enjoyed this look at using FTP and connecting to your business website using FireFTP.
 As you can see, it’s all a very simple process.
 Just be careful when you’re poking around on your web server.
 You don’t want to accidentally move or delete anything critical.
 This is another reason for frequent website backups!
 Other than that, it’s all pretty straightforward.
 I think many people get intimidated by the jargonny, techie language that’s used in web design (how many FTPs are in a MySQL again?!), but if you can get past that stuff, the actual process is easy.

 So to summarize, we first talked about a few FTP concepts and key ideas, and I mentioned a few scenarios where using FTP comes in handy.
 After that, we got the FireFTP extension installed in Firefox.
-Then, we plugged our FTP login details into FireFTP and connected to the web server.
+Then, we plugged our FTP login details into FireFTP and connected to your web server.
 I also added in some additional information about performing common tasks in FireFTP.
 I hope you were able to get all this to work.